Task

 )

-defines the skeleton of an algorithm in its run
+defines the protocol of an algorithm in its run_batch

 method,